alexjvr1/Courses/R.session2_Tidyverse.md

 ### Notes

-This course draws heavily from posts by David Robinson: http://varianceexplained.org/r/tidy-genomics/
+This course is inspired by posts by David Robinson: http://varianceexplained.org/r/tidy-genomics/

-It is well worth your time exploring some f
+and the DataCamp Introduction to TidyVerse course: https://campus.datacamp.com/courses/introduction-to-the-tidyverse